arcsine0/rem-sys/README.md

 # Real Estate Monitoring System
 This'll be our main repository for our group project in this course

-# !!!
-This will be replaced by a template soon to make it easier !!!
-it'll still be the same repo here, the contents will just change

 ## Project Setup

 `[ Make sure to have Git and NodeJS installed on your system first ]`